lucaong/minisearch/README.md

 ### Tokenization

-By default, documents are tokenized by splitting on non-alphanumeric characters (accented characters, diacritics, and non-latin scripts are properly handled).
+By default, documents are tokenized by splitting on space, punctuation, or other non-word Unicode symbols.
 The tokenization logic can be easily changed by passing a custom tokenizer function as the `tokenize` option:

 ```javascript
 // Tokenize splitting by hyphen